Ernest H. Martin

-Life and career
+Early life and education

+He graduated from the University of California, Los Angeles, where he was elected president of the senior class.

+Career

+Martin began his career at CBS Radio, where he quickly rose to the position of head of programming.

 Martin, singly or with Cy Feuer, was nominated for the Tony Award for Best Musical five times with Walking Happy (1967); Skyscraper (1966), Little Me (1963); How to Succeed in Business Without Really Trying (1962), and Guys and Dolls (1951).
 Little Me and How to Succeed in Business Without Really Trying also garnered them nominations for the Tony Award for Best Producer of a Musical.
 How to Succeed in Business Without Really Trying and Guys and Dolls won the Tony Award for Best Musical, while "Business" also won the Best Producer Tony and the Pulitzer Prize.

-Feuer and Martin owned the Lunt-Fontanne Theatre from 1960 to 1965.
-They were so successful as producers on Broadway that they were dubbed "The Golddust Twins."
+Feuer and Martin owned Broadway's Lunt-Fontanne Theatre from 1960 to 1965.
+They were so successful as producers on Broadway that they were dubbed "The Golddust Twins".
+Martin was a master at conceptualization and initiator of many Broadway and film classics, while Feuer was a master at directing and executing on the ideas.
+Feuer was known to say, "Ernie was the sparkplug and I was the engineer".